qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 vectors you have inserted, nor does it represent the exact number of distinguishable points or vectors you can query.

+_Note: these numbers may be removed in a future version of Qdrant._

 ### Indexing vectors in HNSW

 In some cases, you might be surprised the value of `indexed_vectors_count` is lower than `vectors_count`.
 This is an intended behaviour and